How the Archive Works

 Watch the pipeline reprocessing and archiving status page to find out where data from a given campaign are in this process.

-When your data are available in the archive, you will receive an email from the SSC (email@example.com) notifying you that your data are ready for pickup via the archive.
+When your data are available, you will receive an email from the SSC (firstname.lastname@example.org) notifying you that your data are ready for pickup via the archive.
 Note that the archive username and password are not the same as your program's Spot username and password!

 We periodically release new versions of our online pipeline.
 The pipeline history log in each of the instrument handbooks (IRAC, IRS, MIPS) keeps track of all of the major changes for each pipeline version.